Afroze69261/Afroze69261/README.md

-📊 Car Sales Dashboard – Overview & Details
+📊 BUSINESS PERFORMANCE INSIGHTS – Overview & Details

 This project presents an interactive Car Sales Dashboard built to analyze and visualize key performance metrics across the automotive sales domain.
 The dashboard is structured into two main views — Overview and Details — each providing insights through dynamic charts, tables, and filters.